Ah, the research paper

 - Google provides some great tips for getting the most out of Google Scholar.

-- This resource from Bowling Green State University explains how searching subject headings in a database (compared to key words) can more quickly bring you to relevant sources.
+- This resource from NSU explains how searching subject headings in a database (compared to key words) can more quickly bring you to relevant sources.

 - Choose a research topic, enter it into Google and then into Google Scholar, and compare your results.
 Some topics you could try: college athletes and academics, antibiotic resistance, Ptolemaic dynasty.